jcraigk/phishin/README.md

 **Ruby on Rails** and **Grape API** wrap a **PostgreSQL** database on the backend.
 There's a [web frontend](https://phish.in) written in **React** for browsing and playing audio content as well as a [JSON API](https://phish.in/api-docs) for accessing content programmatically.

-All audio is provided in MP3 format; more formats and sources may be made available at a later time.
-Files are served directly from the web server and cached via CloudFlare CDN.
+All audio is provided in MP3 format.
+More formats and sources may be made available at a later time.
+Assets such as audio MP3s, waveform PNGs, and album art JPEGs are served directly from the web server and cached via CloudFlare CDN.

 Join the [Discord](https://discord.gg/KZWFsNN) to discuss content and development.